semi-dlc/flowt-bb/README.md

 ## Prerequisites
 - Node.js 20+ and npm.
 - Supabase account & CLI (to run the database locally or manage migrations).
-- Lovable AI gateway key (used by the freight AI agent).

 ## Getting Started
 ```bash